piazzai/piazzai.github.io/index.md

 I am a researcher interested in problems of organization, strategy, and decision-making.
 Through computational and statistical models, I study how people use categorization to compete, coordinate, and make sense of products in markets.

-My identity as a researcher is based on strong disciplinary training and a proclivity for interdisciplinary work.
-The most fascinating thing about human intelligence, I believe, is the mind’s ability to correlate its most disparate contents, establishing new and daring connections between seemingly distant areas of knowledge.

-What draws me to academic research is my desire to build new connections that help filling the void between sciences, with particular regard to the social, mathematical, and computational sciences.

 ## Academic positions

 <!-- Ramón y Cajal Fellow, Carlos III University of Madrid (2023–)   -->